 This post is sooooo late I apologise but it’s been crazy busy in the life of Karlie, I almost shelved it but I think for any aspiring writers and even regular writers, it would be helpful, and after writing it and reading it through, I’m reminded of how wonderful it was.

-A few weeks ago I was lucky enough to go to the Cameo screening of Song For Marion, with a q&a afterwards with the LEGEND that is Terrence Stamp.
+A few weeks ago I was lucky enough to go to Edinburgh’s Cameo Picturehouse screening of Song For Marion, with a q&a afterwards with the LEGEND that is Terence Stamp.
 I went with my lovely young friends from my course, and we settled down to watch the film.

 Song for Marion is a beautiful film.
 My favourite films are real life, I like gritty, I like truth, and Song For Marion delivers this in a great narrative.
 Stamp plays, in my eyes a vey typical, London Grandad, Arthur.
 Redgrave plays his wife, Marion.
 Gemma Arterton plays a music teacher.
 I don’t want to spoil the narrative, (I want you to go see the film, because it’s so heart warming.
 If it doesn’t make you laugh and cry, make an appointment with your doctor to get your heart checked!), but I think you can guess the film is about a song being for someone called Marion.